My ACP Decisions Overview and Security Primer

 Overview

-The My ACP Decisions Platform consists of API web services, a front end web application, and a mobile app for iOS and Android.
+The My ACP Decisions Platform consists of an API web service, a front end web application, and a mobile app for iOS and Android.

 My ACP Decisions platform provides an easy way for clinicians to share videos and documents from the ACP library with patients.
 In its simplest form, the My ACP Decisions platform generates a unique URL each time a clinician shares content with the patient.
-When a patient visits this URL, the system tracks whether or not the patient has viewed a video or opened a document without collecting PHI.
+When a patient visits this URL, the system tracks whether or not they have viewed a video or opened a document without collecting PHI.

 The steps to this process are as follows:

-- The clinician selects one or more videos or documents from the library.
+- The clinician prescribes one or more videos or documents from the library.

-- The clinician confirms their order, which generates a unique code.
+- The clinician confirms their order, which generates a unique four character code.

 - The clinician shares that unique code with the patient.

-Note: At no point is any PHI collected by the system from patients.
-All a patient has to do is enter their unique anonymous code.
+Note: PHI is not collected by the system from patients.
+All a patient has to do is enter their anonymous code.

 Critical vs Non-Critical Systems

 My ACP Decisions is not a mission critical system like an EMR.
-Its core function is browse the diverse library of ACP Decisions content and to generate links to share that content.
+Its core function is browsing the diverse library of ACP Decisions content and generating links to share that content.

 Analytics, Reporting, Event Collection

-It is important that the clinician be able to verify that a patient has viewed the content previously prescribed.
-The clinician is provided a history of the previously ordered content.
-By searching the patient's code, the clinician is able to see any attempts to view the content associated with the patient's code.
+Clinicians verify that a patient has viewed previously prescribed content through the Order History page.
+By searching the patient's code, the clinician is able to see any attempts to view the content associated with that code.

 - If a code has been entered and the legal agreement has been accepted by the patient, the code is considered redeemed.

-- If more than 80% of a video has been watched, it is considered viewed.
+- If more than 80% of a video has been watched, it is considered viewed and completed.

-- If a document has been opened, it is considered viewed.
+- If a document has been opened, it is considered viewed and completed.

 - When all content has been completely viewed, the overall status of the order is marked complete.

-Note: Our system does not collect or store any PII for PHI when logging these events.
+Note: Our system does not collect or store any PHI when logging these events.

 Administrator Logins

 Administrators are responsible for inviting new administrators and clinician users to the system.
-Administrators are invited using their employee email address.
+They are invited using their employee email address.

 Clinician Logins